SSMalik99/repostarry/readme.md

     ],
 ```

-So if you have created your Repository manually and you want to bind this with the help of ```starry```
+So if you have created your Repository manually and you want to bind this with the help of ```starry```,
 simply add your ```interface``` as the ```key``` and ```repository_class``` as ```value```
 for the element in ```bindings``` array